Elizabeth's Kitchen Diary

 1:00 pm – three options:

-6:00 pm – dinner in your hotel or make a reservation for Hay’s Dock Cafe Restaurant located in the Shetland Museum & Archives.
+6:00 pm – dinner in your hotel or make a reservation for The Dowry, located on the High Street.

 9:00 pm until late – Cocktails at the Mareel Cafe Bar (just next to Hay’s Dock).
 They often host informal music/art events, so check their website to see what’s on beforehand.
 Alternatively (or next, if you’re up to it!) upstairs in The Lounge Bar on da street hosts regular informal music sessions.